Top of pageSkip to main content

 The Student Activity & Academic Center (SAAC) is located on the Clairmont campus and features both indoor and outdoor recreational facilities.
 The SAAC also houses a mail center, café and the Office of Accessibility Services.

-The Woodruff PE Center (WoodPEC) offers is home to Emory Recreation and Wellness as well as Intercollegiate Athletics.
+The Woodruff PE Center (WoodPEC) is home to Emory Recreation and Wellness as well as Intercollegiate Athletics.
 The WoodPEC offers instructional classes, fitness classes, intramural sports, personal training, rock climbing, special events, and more!

 Campus Basics